YanziNetworks/docker-prune/README.md

 stale and considered for removal.
 This can be expressed in human-readable format similarly to `--age`, and defaults to `30s`.

+### `--intermediate`

+When given, this flag will consider intermediate images for removal.
+As these images are usually the result of calls to `docker build`, they do not carry any tags.
+This means that even recent intermediate images will be removed, leading to removal of cached build data.
+This may not be what you would expect and exists, consequently as a flag that needs to be explicitely turned on.

 ### `--busybox`

 Docker busybox image tag to be used for volume content collection.
 You shouldn't